+ REMEMBRANCE +

 Sr. Mary Jude, SCL, Pat Kempster favorite, Saint Mary College

-Sr. Mary Laurian, SCL, Saint Mary College Vice President
+Sr. Mary Lorian, SCL, Saint Mary College Vice President

 Sr. Mary Mark, SCL, Librarian and my high school summer boss